Canterbury Country cricket team: Hawke Cup years

 The newly-formed North Canterbury team played its first Hawke Cup elimination match against Central Otago in December 1963, winning on the first innings.
 One of the founders of the Association, Allan Wright, was also the team's first captain.
 He led North Canterbury to their first Hawke Cup title, when they beat Manawatu in January 1967; he was also the team's top-scorer in this match, with 45 and 75.
 It was the first time a team south of Nelson had won the Cup since Southland in 1913.
 North Canterbury also won the Cup in March 1988 when they beat Southland.

 In the early 1990s the association changed its name to Canterbury Country.
 It now has two divisions – North Canterbury for the area north of Christchurch, and Country South, for the area south of Christchurch.

 Canterbury Country won the Hawke Cup at the first attempt, beating Nelson narrowly in March 1993.
-They have since won the Cup six more times, most recently in November 2022 when they beat Hawke's Bay and retained the title until November 2023.
+They have since won the Cup seven more times, most recently in March 2026 when they beat Bay of Plenty by 346 runs on the first innings.